 As noted above, driver fatigue is not simply related to the number of hours spent driving.
 This is why many fatigue-related crashes happen during road trips less than two hours long or within 20 minutes of home.
 Because of the natural rhythm, it is more dangerous to drive between 1am and 5am than at any other time of the day.

-If you drive after staying awake for 24 hours, you are as dangerous as someone with the blood alcohol content of 100 mg/100ml (the New Zealand limit is 80mg/100ml).
+If you drive after staying awake for 24 hours, you are as dangerous as someone with the blood alcohol content of 100 mg/100ml (The current legal blood alcohol limit is 50 per 100ml of blood for adults aged 20 or over).

 Download “Rest Easy’ – your guide to minimizing driver fatigue and enjoying the rest areas of the Central North Island.